Vosotros Commands: The Complete Guide [With Example Sentences]

 If you learned Spanish in the Americas, it’s likely that they do, since those commands are in the vosotros form.

-I like to think of vosotros as the Spanish equivalent of “y’all” or “you guys.”
-In other words, use it to mean “you” when referring to multiple people in an informal situation.
+I like to think of vosotros as the Spanish equivalent of “you guys” or “y’all.”
+In other words, use it in Spain to mean “you” when referring to multiple people in an informal situation.
 For example:

-In comparison with many Latin American countries, Spaniards tend to use informal conjugations (tú and vosotros) much more frequently.
+In comparison with many Latin American countries, Spaniards tend to use informal conjugations (tú and vosotros) much more frequently and reserve ustedes exclusively for very formal situations, such as a job interview.

 Now that we’ve gone through when to use vosotros, let’s talk about when to use vosotros commands.